-Adjusting brightness
+Adjusting the screen brightness

-You can manually adjust the brightness of the screen.
-On iPod touch 4th generation, you can turn on Auto-Brightness to have iPod touch use the built-in ambient light sensor to automatically adjust the brightness.
+You can manually adjust the brightness of the screen, or turn on Auto-Brightness to have iPad use the built-in ambient light sensor to automatically adjust the brightness.

-Adjust the screen brightness: Go to Settings > Brightness & Wallpaper, then drag the slider.
+Adjust the screen brightness: Double-click the Home button \Box , swipe the multitasking bar from left to right, then drag the brightness slider.